Updated on: 11/11/2019

 Drunk Driving Accident Attorneys in Seattle, WA

-If you have been injured in a drunk driving accident, Davis Law Group may be able to help you recover financial compensation for your injuries and lost wages.
+If you have been injured in a car accident, Davis Law Group may be able to help you recover financial compensation for your injuries and lost wages.
 We work closely with the criminal prosecutor to make sure that all avenues, both criminal and civil, are being pursued.
 If you have been the victim of a drunk driver, contact Davis Law Group at 206-727-4000.